 The KS118’s amp section and onboard processors replace a lot of outboard gear.
 All are controlled by a panel nestled between casters or skid strips.
 It consists of a selector knob, buttons, and a bright display.
 You can choose from three crossover points, engage Digital Extension and Excursion Processing mode (DEEP), control delay, and configure cardioid processing.
 Presets can be saved and recalled.
 The menu system is intuitive and easy to use, so I didn’t need the manual.

 DEEP mode on the KS118 extends its low-frequency response (with filtering and not synthesis) at the cost of a few dB maximum SPL.
 This is a compromise that most churches will accept.
-The DEEP mode was activated, and it has not been turned off since.
+The DEEP mode was activated and has not been turned off.
 This mode improves the subwoofer’s low-frequency response and doesn’t compromise the sound quality.

-The control panel can enable bass output to the rear of each pair by reducing it by up to 15 dB depending on the configuration.
-This prevents bass energy from being lost behind the stage outside and will help minimize low-frequency clutter indoors.
+The control panel can enable bass output to the rear of each pair by reducing it by up to 15 dB, depending on the configuration.
+This prevents bass energy from being lost behind the stage and will help minimize low-frequency clutter indoors.
 My results in real-world testing were mixed.
-In outdoor settings, I could hear a noticeable reduction in the bass behind cabinets.
+I could hear a noticeable reduction in the bass behind cabinets in outdoor settings.

 With the bass filling the room indoors, it wasn’t easy to see a significant improvement in clarity and accuracy.
 The cardioid mode should be used in the venue.
 Users can always return to the normal omnidirectional mode.

 Large rubber feet allow the KS118 to be positioned flat or upright.
 The casters, control panel, and inputs are located on the backside of the KS118 in both these orientations.
 For secure stacking multiple cabinets, the cabinet has indentions opposite its feet.